jobayer977/javascript-interview-questions/docs/11 Keyed collections/what-is-map-object/index.md

 ---
 title: What is Map object?
 ---
-## What is Map object?

 A map is an object that holds key-value pairs.
 Each key is unique on the map.
 The value can be any type, even another map.
 A map is an iterable object.
 It has a forEach() method, which can be used to iterate over all key-value pairs in the map.
 The map is a collection of key-value pairs.